Jonathan2251/lbd/_sources/gpu.txt

 - SIMD Processors are full processors with separate PCs and are programmed using threads [#Quantitative-gpu-threadblock]_.
-As :numref:`grid`, each SIMD Block has 16 SIMD Threads, means 16 lens (number of pipelines as in vector processor).
+As :numref:`grid`, each SIMD Block has 16 SIMD Threads, means 16 lanes (number of pipelines as in vector processor).

+And from saxpy() code above,

+- blockIdx is index of ThreadBlock

+- threadIdx is index of SIMD Thread

+- blockDim is the number of total Thread Blocks in a Grid

 The main() run on CPU while the saxpy() run on GPU.
 Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y array to GPU and get result from GPU to y array.
-Since both of these memory transfer trigger the DMA functions without CPU operation, it maybe speed up by running both CPU/GPU with their data in their own cache.
+Since both of these memory transfers trigger the DMA functions without CPU operation, it maybe speed up by running both CPU/GPU with their data in their own cache.
-After DMA memcpy from cpu's memory to gpu's, gpu operate the "y[i] = a*x[i] +y[i];" instruction with one Grid where blockIdx is index of ThreadBlock, threadIdx is index of SIMD Thread and blockDim is the number of total Thread Blocks in a Grid in :numref:`grid` above.
+After DMA memcpy from cpu's memory to gpu's, gpu operate the "y[i] = a*x[i] +y[i];" instruction with one Grid.

 Though gpu has smaller L1 cache than cpu for each core (cpu core usually corresponding to Thread Block in gpu),